tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 - Commands can support a much richer argument syntax than normal methods.
 - Commands can be invoked in any context since they are local to the Pry session.
 This avoids monkeypatching and/or extending base classes to make commands available in any context.

-Clever girl.
+Clever girl!

 ![Philosoraptor says: Easy, Breezy, Beautiful, Clever Girl][Philosoraptor meme]